initgrep-com/initgrep.blog/_postCollection/javascript/observer-pattern.markdown

 Design patterns are an important aspect of constructive and efficient software development.
-To create code maintainable and reduce dependency across the modules, it is important to implement the design patterns most suited for the use case.
+To create code maintainable and reduce dependency across the modules, it is important to implement the design patterns suited for the use case.

 My analogy of the **Observer pattern** could be given as below
 >*Let's say, In my home, I have a main switch board.  we can either switch-on the main